GoogleChrome/web.dev/src/site/content/en/reliable/codelab-background-sync/index.md

 The code does the following:

-- When the user clicks "subscribe to notifications" the `requestNotificationPermission()` function is called, which calls `Notification.requestPermission()`, to show the default browser permission prompt.
-The promise resolves with the permission picked by the user, which can be either `granted`, `denied` or `default`.
+- When the user clicks **subscribe to notifications** the `requestNotificationPermission()` function is called, which calls `Notification.requestPermission()`, to show the default browser permission prompt.
+The promise resolves with the permission picked by the user, which can be either `granted`, `denied`, or `default`.
 - Passes the resolved permission to  `showOfflineText()` to show the appropriate text to the user.

 ## Persist offline queries and retry when back online

-Next, implement [backgroundSync](https://developers.google.com/web/tools/workbox/modules/workbox-background-sync) to persist offline queries, so they can be retried when the browser detects that connectivity has returned.
+Next, implement [Workbox Background Sync](https://developers.google.com/web/tools/workbox/modules/workbox-background-sync) to persist offline queries, so they can be retried when the browser detects that connectivity has returned.

 1. Open `public/sw.js` for edit.
 1. Add the following code at the end of the file: